We require better social science (conversations) to ensure ecological science (research) is shared to gain better

-There is plenty of research proving voluntary environmental works can be tapped into; a paper (Voluntary non-monetary approaches for implementing conservation) concludes, in a ‘clarion call to scientists’, that ‘nudging’ rather than ‘shoving’ farmers might facilitate more conservation on private land.
+There is plenty of research proving voluntary environmental works work; a paper (Voluntary non-monetary approaches for implementing conservation) concludes, in a ‘clarion call to scientists’, that ‘nudging’ rather than ‘shoving’ farmers might facilitate more conservation on private land.
 (Pdf here)

 It’s been mooted for years.
 This paper from 18 years ago is still relevant but neglected as no one has really bothered to ask: ‘Behavioural ecology of farmers: what does it mean for wildlife?’
 It explains farmers’ attitudes towards conservation, and, as with all good science, it can be replicated.
 Research on ‘Engaging farmers in environmental management through a better understanding of their behaviour’ (pdf here) shows that empowering more equal partnerships with govt agencies and NGOs could deliver more wildlife or soils as this new paper demonstrates.

 “In my view once you understand what you have got, you don’t need countryside stewardship.
-People in general do not want to screw up the environment and if farmers and landowners actually know what they have got, their behaviours will change.
-We want to demonstrate why this place is special and why we as a private landowner can be trusted to look after the land” An estates director
+People in general do not want to screw up the environment and if farmers and landowners actually know what nature they’ve got on their land, their behaviours will change.
+They want to demonstrate why their place is special and why they, as a private landowner, can be trusted to look after the land” Estates director in SW England

 All of this could result in less dependency on public funded agri-enviro schemes – a boon at a time of great anxiety around post Brexit.